• Skip to main content

 Design Safe Earthing Systems

-Continuous improvement programs rely on ‘proof-of-concept’ techniques, which can include, approved software simulation tools like CDEGS, to successfully deliver large-scale energy/project schemes.
+Continuous improvement programs rely on ‘proof-of-concept’ techniques.
+Which can include, approved software simulation tools like CDEGS, to successfully deliver large-scale energy/project schemes.
 Recent regulations recognise the role software plays both in achieving compliance (for safety) and also as a proof-of-concept BEFORE taking the more expensive step of making the earthing design a physical reality!

 Figure 1 – Continuous improvement model using Denning’s circles,